 Last but not least: the motive being used throughout this segment is the a7 motive (fig.9) which is repeated every bar (sixteen times).
 Comparing this with the motivic material in the previous segment it is clear that the fragmentation has started.

 And again a reduction (fig.25).
 Measure 180 has been added to show the half cadence and the connection with the new start in the current tonic (d minor, second beat of m.181).
 The segment itself is from m.181 second beat to m.189 first beat.

 In fact we have the same harmonic and motivic structure as in the previous segment: an overall progression from d minor to g minor and within that a progression of a second, and this time it is diatonic again.
 Here also the steps in the sequence are preceded by there applied seventh diminished chord.
-In m.182 it is a d#0 chord, the vii0 of e minor (the ii of d minor).
+In m.182 it is a d#0 chord, the vii0 of e minor (which as an incomplete chord can heard as the ii0 of d minor).
 Notice that as in the previous segment the chords are most of the time not complete.
 Only when the pedal fits in the harmony there is a complete chord as is the case in m.182 where the pedal note A fits in the d#0 chord.
 You could say that Schumann only suggests the chords and you have to complete them in your head (ears) according to the context.

 In m.184 there is also a diminished chord (g#0, not complete again), but this is not the vii0 of F major chord in m.185.
 It is the vii0 of a (minor), so this is a deceptive progression as F major is the VI of a minor.